fidian/active-media-queries/README.md

 * [video-dynamic-range](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/video-dynamic-range) - Combination of brightness, contrast ratio, and color depth supported by video.
 * [width](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/width) - Width of the viewport, including scrollbar.

-## Need more?
+## How it works

 The repository contains a file called `queries.json` that drives everything.
-Update it and use `make` to build the HTML and the README.
+Update it and run \`make\` to build the HTML and the README using Node.js.